cjdbarlow/Part-One/cough_reflex.md

 Vagus afferents have exquisitely sensitive light touch and corrosive chemical receptors in the larynx, carina, terminal bronchioles, and alveoli.

 ##Integration
-Vagal afferents synapse in the medulla, triggering an autonomic sequence of events.
+Vagal afferents synapse in the medulla, which coordinates the effector response.

 ##Effector
 A series of processes occur in three phases: